-Today a digital world premiere of the 2022 Mercedes-Benz C-Class has taken place.
+Today a digital world premiere of the 2022 Mercedes C-Class has taken place.

 The new W206-generation C300 sedan looks more aggressive, offers the latest MBUX infotainment tech, more space inside, and a more efficient turbo-four engine.